eclipse-hono/hono/site/homepage/content/getting-started/index.md

 INFO  org.eclipse.hono.cli.app.Commander - Command sent to device... [waiting for response for max.
 60 seconds]
 ~~~

-the application will wait up to 60 seconds for your response.
+the application will wait up to 60 seconds for the device's response.

 In the terminal for the simulated device you should see the received command that looks like this